Skip to main content

 Qualified Mortgages (QM) FAQ

-Freddie Mac will not make the determination of whether a mortgage, including a mortgage assessed through Loan Product Advisor® (LPA) or LPA Asset and Income Modeler (AIM), or delivered through Loan Selling Advisor®, complies with or is exempt from the ATR/QM Rule, including the Revised General QM Rule, or whether a Seller’s designation of the status of a mortgage under the Revised General QM Rule is correct.
+Freddie Mac will not make the determination of whether a mortgage, including a mortgage assessed through Loan Product Advisor® (LPASM) or LPA asset and income modeler (AIM), or delivered through Loan Selling Advisor®, complies with or is exempt from the ATR/QM Rule, including the Revised General QM Rule, or whether a Seller’s designation of the status of a mortgage under the Revised General QM Rule is correct.
 These determinations of compliance with the Revised General QM Rule and other applicable laws are the Seller’s responsibility.

 General